ibid/ibid/docs/configuration.rst

    List of permissions that are granted to everyone.
    The name of the permission can be prefixed with a ``+`` to indicate that this permission is granted without requiring authentication.
+   Or a ``-`` to revoke a permission granted to all users of a source.

    See :ref:`the list of permissions <permissions>`.